-- 23. "Parties" means Janssen, the TLC, and Participating Tribes (each, a "Party"). - 24.
-"Portal" means the Tribal Opioid Settlement Portal at which (a) the Tribal Participation Agreements shall be received and maintained by the TLC for review and approval by Janssen and (b) the information related to the Tribal Allocation Distribution Percentage shall be maintained. - 25.
-"Product" means any chemical substance, whether used for medicinal or non-medicinal purposes, and whether natural, synthetic, or semi-synthetic, or any finished pharmaceutical product made from or with such substance, that is an opioid or opiate, as well as any product containing any such substance.
+- 27. "Portal" means the Tribal Opioid Settlement Portal at which (a) the Tribal Participation Agreements shall be received and maintained by the TLC for review and approval by Teva and (b) the information related to the Tribal Allocation Distribution Percentage shall be maintained. - "Product" means any chemical substance, whether used for medicinal or non-28. medicinal purposes, and whether natural, synthetic, or semi-synthetic, or any finished pharmaceutical product made from or with such substance, that is an opioid or opiate, as well as any product containing any such substance.
 It also includes: 1) the following when used in combination with opioids or opiates: benzodiazepine, carisoprodol, zolpidem, or gabapentin; and 2) a combination or "cocktail" of any stimulant or other chemical substance prescribed, sold, bought, or dispensed to be used together that includes opioids or opiates.
 For the avoidance of doubt, "Product" does not include benzodiazepine, carisoprodol, zolpidem, or gabapentin when not used in combination with opioids or opiates.
-"Product" includes but is not limited to any substance consisting of or containing buprenorphine, codeine, fentanyl, hydrocodone, hydromorphone, meperidine, methadone, morphine, naloxone, naltrexone, oxycodone, oxymorphone, tapentadol, tramadol, opium, heroin, carfentanil, any variant of these substances, or any similar substance.
-"Product" also includes any natural, synthetic, semi- synthetic or chemical raw materials, starting materials, finished active pharmaceutical ingredients, drug substances, and any related intermediate products used or created in the manufacturing process for any of the substances described in the preceding sentence. - 26.
-"Released Claims" means any and all Claims that directly or indirectly are based on, arise out of, or in any way relate to or concern the Covered Conduct occurring prior to the Effective Date.
+"Product" includes but is not limited to any substance consisting of or containing buprenorphine, codeine, fentanyl, hydrocodone, hydromorphone, meperidine, methadone, morphine, naloxone, naltrexone, oxycodone, oxymorphone, pentazocine, propoxyphene, tapentadol, tramadol, opium, heroin, carfentanil, any variant of these substances, or any similar substance.
+"Product" also includes any natural, synthetic, semi- synthetic or chemical raw materials, starting materials, finished active pharmaceutical ingredients, drug substances, and any related intermediate products used or created in the manufacturing process for any of the substances described in the preceding sentence. - 29.
+"Released Claims" means any and all Claims raised or that could have been raised that directly or indirectly are based on, arise out of, or in any way relate to or concern the Covered Conduct occurring prior to the Effective Date.
 Without limiting the foregoing, "Released Claims" include any Claims that have been asserted against the Released Entities by any Tribe in any federal, state, or local action or proceeding (whether judicial, arbitral, or administrative) based on, arising out of or relating to, in whole or in part, the Covered Conduct, or any such Claims that could be or could have been asserted now or in the future in those actions or in any comparable action or proceeding brought by a Tribe or any Releasors (whether or not such Tribe or Releasor has brought such action or proceeding).
-Released Claims also include all Claims asserted in any proceeding to be dismissed pursuant to the Agreement, whether or not such claims relate to Covered Conduct.
+Released Claims also include all Claims against Released Entities asserted in any proceeding to be dismissed pursuant to the Agreement, whether or not such claims relate to Covered Conduct.
 The Parties intend that "Released Claims" be interpreted broadly.
 This Agreement does not release Claims by private individuals.
-It is the intent of the Parties that Claims by private individuals be treated in accordance with applicable law. - 27.
-"Released Entities" has the meaning set forth in Section VI.
+It is the intent of the Parties that Claims by private individuals be treated in accordance with applicable law.
+Released Claims is also used herein to describe Claims brought by a Later Litigating Tribe or other non-party Tribe that would have been Released Claims if they had been brought by a Releasor against a Released Entity.